 (a lack of menstruation).
 Amenorrhea is due to the fact that a

 uterus never developed because MIS caused regression of the

 Müllerian ducts.
 Another aspect of the phenotype is

 little growth or armpit or pubic hair, which also depends upon

 We know that the proper development of the penis and the prostate gland depends upon the more potent androgen dihydrotestosterone (DHT).
 This is illustrated in the disorder of sex development that occurs when there is a mutation in the gene coding for the enzyme 5-α-reductase type 2.
 Individuals with this mutation are born with female-appearing external genitalia.
-Because of the lack of DHT, the penis does not enlarge, the testes do not descend, and the urogenital folds do not fuse to form a scrotum.
+Because of the lack of DHT, the penis does not enlarge, the testes do not descend, and folds of tissue do not fuse to form a scrotum.
 The outlet of the urethra is not at the tip of the penis, but posterior to it, a condition known as hypospadias.
 At puberty, however, large levels of circulating testosterone stimulate development of male structures.
-The penis enlarges and there is development of male secondary sexual characteristics.
+The erectile tissue enlarges and there is development of male secondary sexual characteristics.
 Often these individuals, although initially raised as girls, will decide to adopt a male gender identity after puberty.